 Build a Rain Garden

-Stormwater refers to rain and melted snow and ice.
-The runoff from your roof, driveway and other hard surfaces in your yard is typically directed towards the street and into the municipal storm sewer system.
-On its way, it has picked up harmful substances such as road salt, heavy metals and oils.
+The runoff from your roof, driveway and other hard surfaces is typically directed towards the street and into the municipal storm sewer.
+On its way, it picks up harmful pollutants such as road salt, heavy metals and oils.
 This polluted water ends up in our creeks, rivers and streams, and ultimately Lake Simcoe where it can harm water quality and aquatic habitat.

 The Benefits of Rain Gardens